ikstream/zapalyzer/README.md

-                        Path to the JSON report file --csv                 Print the results in CSV format (default) --nocsv               Don't output results in CSV format
+                        Path to the JSON report file --csv                 Print the results in CSV format (default) --nocsv               Don't output results in CSV format --cve                 Add CVE base score and vector to output, by performing a lookup on NIST NVD database --apikey <API key>    NVD database API key to speed up CVE lookup
 ```